ncoghlan/misc/notes/python3/binary_protocols.rst

 the past convenience that resulted from being able to blur the lines between binary and text data without unduly compromising on the gains in correctness.

-The efficient Unicode representation coming in Python 3.3 (which uses the smallest per-character size out of 1, 2 and 4 that can handle all characters in the string) is a solid start down that road.
-I have no doubt that the feedback from the web framework developers currently struggling with the vagaries of assorted network protocols and serialisation schemes will lead to a number of other improvements.
+The efficient Unicode representation in Python 3.3 (which uses the smallest per-character size out of 1, 2 and 4 that can handle all characters in the string) was a solid start down that road, as was the restoration of Unicode string literal support in :pep:`414` (as that was a change library and framework developers couldn't address on behalf of their users).

+Python 3.4 restored full support for the binary transform codecs through the existing type neutral codecs module API (along with improved handling of codec errors in general).

+Some other possible steps towards making Python 3 as convenient a langauge as Python 2 for wire protocol handling are discussed in :ref:`room-for-improvement`

 But for most Python programmers, this issue simply doesn't arise.
 Binary data is binary data, text characters are text characters, and the two only